PSIAIMS/git-training/irenev_README.md

 # git-training
-we are in the main branch
+we are in our new branch